-The British Pop Archive
+British Pop Archive

 It is the first specifically designated, large-scale popular culture archive in the UK.
-The collection's launch is supported with a major exhibition at the Rylands, featuring iconic items from the Manchester pop culture scene.
+The collection's launch was supported with a major exhibition at the Rylands, featuring iconic items from the Manchester pop culture scene.

-The BPA aims to celebrate and preserve all aspects of British popular culture, including recognising its pivotal influence on the world stage.
+The BPA aims to celebrate and preserve all aspects of British popular culture, recognising its pivotal influence on the world stage.

 Manchester's vibrant cultural scene is a global symbol of innovation, creativity and social progress.
 This history, rooted particularly within music, TV and the arts, distinguishes the city as unique.
 It makes it the perfect setting for a collection that preserves and tells the stories of popular culture on a national scale.